thingnotok/obsidian-toggle-list/README.md

 	Note that the space after these prefixes is important.
 You need "- [ ] " to make a checkbox.

-3. Set the hotkey `Cmd`/`Ctrl` + `Enter`for this plugin "ToggleList: ToggleList->Next".Since `Cmd`/`Ctrl` + `Enter` hotkey is occupied by the official toggle, you need to deactivate the hotkey of "Toggle checkbox status" first.
+3. Set the hotkey for this plugin
+	- For example, you can use `Cmd`/`Ctrl` + `Enter` for task state group. (you need to deactivate the hotkey of "Toggle checkbox status" first)
-	- You can also add a hotkey for "ToggleList: ToggleList->Prev" to toggle the states in reverse order.

 ## Multiple State Groups

 1. You can add/delete state groups in the ToggleList's optiona panel.
 2. You can setup hotkeys for each state groups in the hotkey panel.

-    - Each state group is associated with two commands: `ToggleList: ToggleList[id]-Next` and `-Prev`
-    - Currently, two command will be added with state group and they won't be remove until app restart.
-		- These commands will have no effect after the state group is removed.
+## Commands

+1. Change the command name for better recognition.
+2. Bind multiple groups to a single command, so you can use single hotkey and toggle through states based on context (of current line).
+3. Two commands are actually created, `${Command}`-Prev and `${Command}`-Next for one command field.
+They toggle states in different direction in the states.

 ## Suffix Support